Klipper3d/klipper/docs/Config_Reference.md

 #   Neopixel is connected to the pin).
 #color_order: GRB
 #   Set the pixel order required by the LED hardware.
 Options are GRB,
-#   RGB, BRG, GRBW, or RGBW.
+#   RGB, BRG, BGR, GRBW, or RGBW.
 The default is GRB.
 #initial_RED: 0.0
 #initial_GREEN: 0.0
 #initial_BLUE: 0.0